hpe-dev-incubator/hpe-dev-portal/docs/ContributorGuide-v2.md

        >**Note:** Always insert a line break between a standard paragraph and the first item of a list

        >**Note:** By default, the bullet list items will be rendered with smaller font size than a text in a "standard" paragraph.
 If you wish to keep same character font as a standard paragraph, it is recommended to insert a line break between list items.
+Alternatively, you can use an HTML style as explained in the next tip: "**Global Styles**".

        Example **with line break** between first level list items and **no line break** between sub-list items: